 I so often see students aiming for universities instead of programs.
 Yes, some schools have great ratings and awesome professors, but it doesn’t make sense to go to a great computer science university if you’re interested in drama (unless they have a great drama school too).
-It is very much worth looking into departmental reputations, research opportunities, curricula, and more, when looking at a school.
-You should also consider what sorts of interdisciplinary opportunities there are, if you want to explore things beyond your field of study.
+It is very much worth looking into departmental reputations, research opportunities, curricula, and more when looking at a school.
+You should also consider what sorts of interdisciplinary opportunities there are if you want to explore things beyond your field of study.

 Furthermore, a school’s ranking is the combination of a lot of factors – but many universities have great facilities, faculty, and resources.
 Look beyond the facade of the university homepage and dig deeper into what you want to study.
 You might find something unique!

 Some schools offer scholarships, but many have conditions tacked on.
 Some of these are merit-based, some are need-based, and many are limited to students from certain demographics (e.g. local students, women, etc.).
-There are also some organizations and government bodies that offer special internships depending on the program an applicant is applying for, or an applicant’s background.
+There are also some organizations and government bodies that offer special internships depending on the program an applicant is applying for or an applicant’s background.
 It’s worth looking into these opportunities from your home country, the country your university is in, organizations connected to programs you’re interested in, and within universities themselves.
-Scholarship money is money towards your future and may open up other opportunities for you.
+Scholarship money is money for your future and may open up other opportunities for you.

-Another way to earn while in college is applying for an on-campus job!
+Another way to earn while in college is by applying for an on-campus job!
 Lots of universities have work-study programs, or at least offer paid jobs to students.
 There are often also employment opportunities in the area that you can take advantage of during the school year.
 See if your school has any of these opportunities and get in touch with alumni or advisors to see how students have taken them up in the past.

 Are you interested in sports?
 Are you a passionate debater?
 Do you like volunteering in the community?
 If extracurricular activities were a big part of your high school career (or if you’re even interested in trying new things in college), you should definitely look into what sorts of clubs, teams, and outreach programs your university has.

 In terms of sports and other competitive activities, some colleges have a larger sports culture than others – if that’s important or interesting to you, then look into that as well!
-This applies for things like music and theatre as well – schools with strong performing and visual arts programs will often have discounted or free tickets for students to attend and support their peers.
+This applies to things like music and theatre as well – schools with strong performing and visual arts programs will often have discounted or free tickets for students to attend and support their peers.
 It’s a great way to build new interests.

 City, country, or something in between?

-Some universities are in more remote parts of the country, but have big, beautiful, historic campuses.
+Some universities are in more remote parts of the country but have big, beautiful, historic campuses.
 Some universities are in the middle of cities but have less spacious amenities.
 Colleges come in all shapes and sizes and are placed in all sorts of settings.
 It is important to manage your expectations and ensure that you are taking your needs into account.
 The setting will, after all, determine everything from what you do on the weekends, to internship opportunities.

 On that same note, some colleges have a few hundred students total, and others have thousands.
 Depending on the college, classes can be as small as 3 students or as large as 500 or more.
 If you are the kind of student that needs more 1-on-1 time, and a close-knit community, maybe a smaller school would be a better fit.
-If you like to be a part of a big community, with larger events and more diversity and energy, than maybe a bigger school works for you.
+If you like to be a part of a big community, with larger events and more diversity and energy, then maybe a bigger school works for you.
 Not sure?
-Lots of alumni and current students post about their experience on online college forums, which are definitely worth looking into.
+Lots of alumni and current students post about their experiences on online college forums, which are definitely worth looking into.